Frequently Asked Questions Regarding COVID-19

 The Office of Human Resources will follow current CDC quarantine and isolation recommendations.

-+Are the rules for quarantine different for individuals who are vaccinated vs. not vaccinated?
++Are the rules for quarantine different for individuals who are up-to-date with their COVID-19 vaccine vs. those who are not?

 Saint Mary’s uses information from the CDC and the Indiana Department of Health (IDH) to inform our protocols.
-Currently, the CDC and the IDH have different quarantine protocols for individuals who are fully vaccinated, and for those who are not.
+Currently, the CDC and the IDH have different quarantine protocols for individuals who are up-to-date with thier COVID-19 vaccine, and for those who are not.

-+Do I have to quarantine if I am vaccinated and I come in contact with an individual who is positive for COVID?
++Do I have to quarantine if I am up-to-date with my vaccine and I come in contact with an individual who is positive for COVID?

-According to the CDC, if you are vaccinated, you should get tested with a PCR test 3-5 days after exposure, even if you don’t have symptoms.
-You should wear a mask indoors in public until the results of your test are available.
-If your test is negative, and you do not develop symptoms, you can discontinue the use of masks.
+According to the CDC, if you are up-to-date with your vaccine, you should get tested after 5 full days from your exposure (your date of exposure is considered Day 0), even if you don’t have symptoms.
+You should wear a mask in all circumstances until the results of your test are available.
+If your test is negative, and you do not develop symptoms, you should wear a mask indoors for another 5 days, then you can revert to the current College masking protocols.

-+Do I have to quarantine if I am unvaccinated and I come in contact with an individual who is positive for COVID?
++Do I have to quarantine if I am not up-to-date with my COVID-19 vaccine and I come in contact with an individual who is positive for COVID?

-According to the CDC, if you are unvaccinated, you should immediately go into quarantine.
-You should test with a PCR test, even if you do not have symptoms, on day 5 or later from exposure.
-If your test is negative, and you do not develop symptoms, you can leave quarantine on day 8 after exposure.
-You must continue, however, to wear a mask in indoor spaces, avoid eating in public and whenever possible maintain social distance until day 14.
+According to the CDC, if you are not up-to-date with your vaccine, you should immediately go into quarantine.
+You should test, even if you do not have symptoms, after 5 full days from your exposure (your date of exposure is considered Day 0).
+If your test is negative, and you do not develop symptoms, you can be released from quarantine by the Health and Counseling team if you are a student, or the Office of Human Resources for employees.
+You must continue, however, to wear a mask indoors, avoid eating in public, and whenever possible, maintain physical distance until day 10.

 +When do I need to be isolated?

-Regardless of vaccination status, a student with a positive COVID test, will need to remain in isolation for 10 days following the onset of symptoms or a positive COVID test, if asymptomatic.
+Regardless of vaccination status, a student or employee with a positive COVID test, will need to remain in isolation for a minimum of 5 days following the onset of symptoms, or a positive COVID test if asymptomatic.

-If a student with a positive test has or develops symptoms while in isolation, and these symptoms do not resolve by the 10th day, then isolation continues until symptoms improve and the student is free of fever, without fever reducing medications, for 24 hours.
+If a student or an employee with a positive test has or develops symptoms while in isolation, and these symptoms do not resolve after 5 full days in isolation, then isolation continues until symptoms improve and the student or employee is free of fever, without fever reducing medications, for 24 hours.
+Whether isolating at home or on campus, students will be released from isolation by the Health and Counseling team after assessment.